mvicenss/basic_finance_projects/README.md

 The original idea behind this application was to develop a financial calculator for loans and small businesses.
 However, for the alpha version, I decided to significantly narrow the scope to a basic "receipt and tax manager" for a supermarket.

-This simplified version allowed me to demonstrate fundamental Java programming concepts — such as object-oriented design, file I/O, and modular code structure — while leaving room for future feature expansions.
-My focus is now shifting toward projects that explore more advanced topics and real-world applications in finance and software engineering.
+This simplified version allowed me to demonstrate fundamental Java programming concepts — such as object-oriented design and file I/O — while leaving room for future expansions.

 ---